romikoops/polaris_clone/doc/engines/api/index.rst

 Schedules are queried from the information available from the journey models using the attributes: organization_id, origin, destination, closing_date, carrier, service, and mode_of_transport.

+**Colli Types Request endpoints**

+- GET - Retrieves a list of colli types queried by the organization.